jitendrajitu0563/Big-Query-Processor-/README.md

 * Researcher Profiling (Q2)
 * Influencing Author (Q3)

+##Functionalities

+*Keyword Discovery

+Users can enter a research topic, and the tool returns a list of authors working on that topic with relevance and score estimates.
+*Researcher Profiling

+Users can enter the name of a researcher, and the tool extracts all the topics on which the researcher has been working, along with a list of keyword similarities for each topic.
+*Influencing Author

+Users can enter a research topic, and the tool extracts a list of more influential authors working on that topic using the PageRank algorithm.

 ## Customization
 Feel free to customize the project according to your specific requirements.
 You can update the HTML templates, enhance the frontend design, and modify the Cypher queries in the DB class to suit your dataset and research objectives.